Skematografi/encryption-apps/README.md

-# Reject Retur Supplier App
+# Encryption & Decryption App

+Description :
+This is a file encryption application using the Caesar Chiper method plus sha256 encryption

 Specification :
 1. PHP 7.*
 2. Framework Laravel 7